jupyter-server/jupyter_server/docs/source/other/full-config.rst

 ServerApp.jpserver_extensions : Dict
     Default: ``{}``

-    Dict of Python modules to load as notebook server extensions.Entry values can be used to enable and disable the loading ofthe extensions.
+    Dict of Python modules to load as Jupyter server extensions.Entry values can be used to enable and disable the loading ofthe extensions.
 The extensions will be loaded in alphabetical order.

 ServerApp.kernel_manager_class : Type
-    Default: ``'jupyter_server.services.kernels.kernelmanager.MappingKernelM...``
+    Default: ``'jupyter_server.services.kernels.kernelmanager.AsyncMappingKe...``

     The kernel manager class to use.